-If we must evacuate the building for any reason we will be sheltered at either the Gates Intermediate School or the Scituate Public Library or Central Senior Housing.
+If we must evacuate the building for any reason we will be sheltered at either the Scituate Public Library or Central Senior Housing.
 Emergency information and cell phones will be brought with us.
 Parents will be called to pick up their child as soon as possible.
 Detailed plans for emergency situations are attached to the Health Care policy.